vekatze/neut/book/src/executing-types.md

 ### Combining Copying/Discarding functions

-The type `item` combines both of the two like below:
+Using the two procedures above, the type `item` is translated into a function like below:

 ```neut
 define exp-item(selector, v) {